thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/ExperimentalCycles.md

 # ExperimentalCycles
-Managing cycles within actors on the Internet Computer (IC).
+Managing cycles within actors on the BigFile (BIG).

-The usage of the Internet Computer is measured, and paid for, in _cycles_.
+The usage of the BigFile is measured, and paid for, in _cycles_.
 This library provides imperative operations for observing cycles, transferring cycles, and observing refunds of cycles.